openmm/openmmforcefields/README.md

 # openmm-forcefields

-CHARMM and AMBER forcefields for OpenMM
+Conversion tools for and repository of CHARMM and AMBER forcefields for OpenMM.